OpenDSA/OpenDSA/RST/en/Hashing/HashCSimple.rst

 --------------------

-We now turn to the most commonly used form of hashing: closed hashing with no bucketing, and a collision resolution policy that can potentially use any slot in the hash table.
+We now turn to the most commonly used form of hashing:
+:term:`closed hashing <closed hash system>` with no bucketing, and a :term:`collision resolution policy` that can potentially use any slot in the hash table.

-During insertion, the goal of collision resolution is to find a free slot in the hash table when the home position for the record is already occupied.
+During insertion, the goal of :term:`collision resolution` is to find a free slot in the hash table when the home position for the record is already occupied.
 We can view any collision resolution method as generating a sequence of hash table slots that can potentially hold the record.